OSGeo/PROJ/docs/source/apps/cct.rst

     .. versionadded:: 5.2.0

-    Specify the number of decimals in the output.
+    Specify the number of decimals to round to in the output.

 .. option:: -I